attilammagyar/ai-cat/README.md

  * add to-do comments to a piece of code,

- * select all the relevant lines in visual mode,
+ * select all the relevant lines in Visual mode,

- * and press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically with the result.
+ * then press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically with the result.

 If the AI needs more information or otherwise fails to produce a usable